 At Surya IMC, we have been performing immigration physicals since October 2014.
 We have become proficient at completing this process.
 Immigration physicals are a core part of our practice.
 We do the physicals on a walk-in basis.
 The 4,000-square-foot facility is just down the street from the USCIS Albany field office (which is located at 1086 Troy Schenectady Rd in Latham, NY).

 Generally, motivated individuals should expect to get their completed, sealed I-693 envelope within 3-5 business days of their initial visit.
-Typically, a total of three visits is required.
+Typically, a total of two visits is required.

 Except for Saturday, we perform immigration physicals on a walk-in basis from 8:45 am to 6:00 pm, Monday – Friday.
-On Saturday morning, we perform immigration physicals by appointment only (call 518-867-8080, x4).
-When returning for the PPD reading, individuals are requested to return in the afternoon two days later (i.e. if the initial visit was on a Monday morning, the PPD reading would take place Wednesday afternoon; the PPD needs to be read 48-72 hours after placement).
+On Saturday morning, we perform immigration physicals by appointment only (call 518-867-8080, x4 to schedule a Saturday morning appointment).